imascio/perturbsci-pipeline/README.md

 ## Run the Pipeline
 After changing all the variables in the beginning of the `main_pipeline.sh` file to fit your experiment, you can run the pipeline.

+First, activate a tmux session (or soemthing similar so when your laptop goes to sleep the pipeline isn't killed.
+Then, activate your conda environment, which should be called EasySci if you ran the code from above.

-Run the pipeline as:
+Now you can run the pipeline as:
 ```{bash}
 bash main_pipeline.sh > output.log 2> messages.log
 ```